purush-b12/YouTubeAdSkipper/README.md

 # YouTubeAdSkipper

-Idea behind this small project is, provide solution to daily problems with very minimal code and also without loosing your privacy.
-Even though extension codes or reviewed before approval, I am very much conserned about any permission Extension/App takes and what operations it performs internally.
+Idea behind this small project is, to provide solution to daily problems with very minimal code and also not loosing any privacy while using.
+Even though extension codes are reviewed before approval, It concerns me about any permission Extension/App takes and what operations it performs internally.

-So by making projects available to any users, It will help alot without any worries.
+By making projects available to everyone, It will simplify things alot.